foxhound87/mobx-react-form/README.md

 const myForm = new MobxReactForm({ fields }, { plugins, hooks });
 ```

-> Learn about more on the docs about the [Form Instance](https://foxhound87.github.io/mobx-react-form/docs/form/)
+> Learn more on the docs about the [Form Instance](https://foxhound87.github.io/mobx-react-form/docs/form/)

 #### Pass the myForm to a react component